layerswap/project-stork/README.md

  bool claimFundsImmediately) public
 ```

 The claim transaction requires the user to provide the expected Twitter handle along with the access token.
 This provides a layer of protection as once the DON network comes to a consensus on the actual Twitter handle associated with the access token, it is checked against the expected handle.
-This eliminates any doubt the user may have about DON network unexpectedly deciding on the wrong Twitter handle.
+This eliminates any doubt the user may have about the DON network unexpectedly deciding on the wrong Twitter handle.

 ## Emmbeded JS code